The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Acknowledgements

 \section{Acknowledgements}

 We thank the National Research Institute for Earth Science and Disaster Resilience (NIED) for providing the catalog and waveform data for our Japan dataset.
 We thank the Istituto Nazionale di Geofisica e Vulcanologia and the Dipartimento della Protezione Civile for providing the catalog and waveform data for our Italy dataset.
 J. M. acknowledges the support of the Helmholtz Einstein International Berlin Research School in Data Science (HEIBRiDS).
 We thank Matteo Picozzi for discussions on earthquake early warning that helped improve the study design.
-Publications of the code and datasets used in this study are under preparation.
+We thank Hiroyuki Goto and an anonymous reviewer for their comments which helped to improve the manuscript.
+An implementation of TEAM and the baselines is available at \url{https://github.com/yetinam/TEAM}.
+The Italy dataset has been published as \cite{munchmeyer2020dataitaly}.
+The Japan dataset can be obtained using the scripts in the code repository.